-This paper is organised as follows, we introduce the methodology in \autoref{sec:Methodology}, in which we discuss the neural-network shift augmented transformation approach in \autoref{subsec:Neural Network shift augmented transformation} and the construction of non-intrusive or data-driven reduced order model by performing linear dimensionality reduction and the solution manifold approximation in \autoref{subsec:Reduced Order Modelling}; in \autoref{NNsPOD-ROM} we discuss the implementation of the complete algorithm for the development of NNsPOD based ROM comprising of both offline-online stages; in \autoref{sec:Numerical Experiments} we test our methodology by applying to advection-dominated problems governed by hyperbolic PDEs, by first applying to 1D travelling wave toy problem to illustrate the complete workflow of the algorithm, then applied to 2D isentropic convective vortex and 2D two-phase flow test cases; and finally the conclusions, perspectives and future directions are discussed in \autoref{sec:Conclusion}.
+This paper is organised as follows, in \autoref{sec:model_problem} we present the nature of the full-order model considered in this study; in \autoref{sec:Reduced Order Modelling}, we outline the general framework for the construction of non-intrusive data-driven ROMs; in \autoref{subsec:Neural Network shift augmented transformation}, we introduce the neural network shift augmented transformation approach; in \autoref{NNsPOD-ROM}, we discuss the implementation of the complete NNsPOD-ROM algorithm comprising both offline-online stages; in \autoref{sec:Numerical Experiments} we test our methodology by applying to advection-dominated problems governed by hyperbolic PDEs, by first applying to 1D linear advection equation to illustrate the complete workflow of the algorithm, then the higher order benchmark testcase - 2D isentropic convective vortex and 2D two-phase flow test cases; and finally the conclusions, perspectives and future directions are discussed in \autoref{sec:Conclusion}.